Atlanta, GA,

 At Shepherd, I’m proud of how we emphasize the importance of inclusion for our employees.
 In fact, we were recognized this year as a "Best Place to Work for Disability Inclusion" by Disability:IN and the American Association of People with Disabilities.
 This is because of policies and procedures we’ve put in place, like increasing office accessibility for employees who use wheelchairs by providing roll-under work desks, accessible ramps, wider hallways and push pads to open doors throughout the hospital.
 For employees with visual impairments, we provide laptops that come with magnification and screen reading, as well as things like office light adjustments.
 Things like this ensure a more equitable opportunity for people with disabilities to thrive in the workplace, leading to a more diverse workforce.

 While there is always more work to be done in this space, we will make progress if we work together and actively participate in these conversations.
 The Department of Labor’s Office on Disability Employment Policy (ODEP) offers a range of resources to help employers and other organizations encourage inclusivity in the workplace.
 Throughout the rest of this month and year-round, I encourage employees and employers to take steps to continue progress.
-Visit www.dol.gov/NDEAM for specific ideas about how you can support this vital initiative.

 About Shepherd Center

-Shepherd Center provides world-class clinical care, research, and family support for people experiencing the most complex conditions, including spinal cord and brain injuries, multi-trauma, multiple amputations, stroke, multiple sclerosis, and pain.
-Ranked by U.S. News as one of the nation’s top 10 hospitals for rehabilitation and the best in the Southeast, Shepherd Center treats more than 850 inpatients and 7,600 outpatients annually with unmatched expertise and unwavering compassion to help them begin again.
+Shepherd Center provides world-class clinical care, research, and family support for people experiencing the most complex conditions, including spinal cord and brain injuries, multi-trauma, traumatic amputations, stroke, multiple sclerosis, and pain.
+An elite center recognized as both Spinal Cord Injury and Traumatic Brain Injury Model Systems, Shepherd Center is ranked by U.S. News as one of the nation’s top hospitals for rehabilitation.
+Shepherd Center treats thousands of patients annually with unmatched expertise and unwavering compassion to help them begin again.